abhinavk99/jikanpy/V4_upgrade_changes.md

 - Responses are now wrapped in a single key dict: {'data' : usual_response}
 - Search has more argument options
 - `/character` endpoint is now `/characters`
+- `/anime/{id}/episodes` now returns a `List[dict]` object for episodes
+	- `page` parameter should probably be re-worked.
+Url it constructs now gets that number episode
+- `person` endpoint is renamed to `people`
+- search is now spread to a particular endpoint instead of just `/search`
+- `/season` is now `/seasons` with different parameters
+- `/schedule` is now `/schedules` with query parameters instead of url params
+- `page` is now a query param instead of a url append

 ## Things new in v4